Movatterモバイル変換

 Mongol tribal leader (Zaisang, 宰桑) from Ili and other regions, with his wife.
 Huang Qing Zhigong Tu, 1769.[35]

 From the late 16th century onward, theYarkent Khanate fell under the influence of theKhojas.
 The Khojas wereNaqshbandiSufis who claimed descent from the prophetMuhammad or from theRashidun caliphs.
 By the reign ofSultan Said Khan in the early 16th century, the Khojas already had a strong influence in court and over the khan.
 In 1533, an especially influential Khoja named Makhdum-i Azam arrived in Kashgar, where he settled and had two sons.
-These two sons hated each other and they passed down their mutual hatred down to their children.
+These two sons hated each other, and they passed down their mutual hatred to their children.
 The two lineages came to dominate large parts of the khanate, splitting it between two factions: the Aq Taghliq (White Mountain) in Kashgar and the Qara Taghliq (Black Mountain) in Yarkand.
-Yulbars patronized the Aq Taghliqs and suppressed the Qara Taghliqs, which caused much resentment, and resulted in his assassination in 1670.
-He was succeeded by his son who ruled from only a brief period beforeIsmail Khan was enthroned.
+Yulbars patronized the Aq Taghliqs and suppressed the Qara Taghliqs, which caused much resentment and resulted in his assassination in 1670.
+He was succeeded by his son, who ruled for only a brief period beforeIsmail Khan was enthroned.
 Ismail reversed the power struggle between the two Muslim factions and drove out the Aq Taghliq leader,Afaq Khoja.
-Afaq fled toTibet, where the5th Dalai Lama aided him in enlisting the help ofGaldan Boshugtu Khan.[32]
+Afaq fled toTibet, where the5th Dalai Lama aided him in enlisting the help ofGaldan Boshugtu Khan.[36]

 Galdan's invasion of Kazakhstan (1681–1685)